BLCM/OpenBLCMM/README.md

 - Eh, I'm thinking I probably *should* migrate some settings from original BLCMM, on first launch.
 Would be nice to open up the patch file and have file-open history, etc.
+- Should probably add GraalVM/Liberica, Winrun4j, and Inno Setup into our "third-party resources" lists.
 - Figure out allowing the word "set" in value text?
 Understand quotes around the value, perhaps?
 - Options for changing object-opening behavior (ctrl/alt/shift-click, single/